helm/charts/stable/cockroachdb/README.md

 Verify that no pod is deleted and then upgrade as normal.
 A new StatefulSet will be created, taking over the management of the existing pods and upgrading them if needed.

+### See also

+For more information about upgrading a cluster to the latest major release of CockroachDB, see [Upgrade to CockroachDB v20.1](https://www.cockroachlabs.com/docs/stable/upgrade-cockroach-version.html).

+Note that there are some backward-incompatible changes to SQL features between versions 19.2 and 20.1.
+For details, see the [CockroachDB v20.1.0 release notes](https://www.cockroachlabs.com/docs/releases/v20.1.0.html#backward-incompatible-changes).

 ## Configuration